YouWeApS/arctic-gems-rails-action_throttling/README.md

   # The bucket_key is evaluated inside your application context
   config.bucket_key = Proc.new { current_user.id }

-  # Set the interval in which the bucket is regenerated
+  # Set the interval in which the user is throttled if running out of credits in
+  # the bucket.
-  config.regenerate_interval = Proc.new { current_user.regenerate_interval }
+  config.timeout = Proc.new { current_user.timeout }

   # Sets the number of tokens to be put back into the bucket
   config.regenerate_amount = Proc.new { current_user.regenerate_amount }